trickv/trick.vanstaveren.us_jekyll/wiki/Computers_Sting.md

 Sting, my fabulous dual P2-350 128meg ram server/firewall/etc box.

+Sting has been my firewall now for almost four years, and all I've had to replace on it is some bad ram and a bad hard drive.
+My best uptime was something like 80 days, but the best I have on record is “22:14:06 up 53 days, 21:05, 1 user, load average: 0.00, 0.00, 0.00”

 It runs lots of fun software, built on top of Slackware 10.2 w/ Dropline Gnome 2.14: